franckXu/blog-1/2020/12/29/recommendations.rst

 **Security** – Software security is critical in today's connected world.
-You should understand security best practices, which hashing algorithms to use, how to properly store secrets and passwords, how trust gest established, attack vectors, how to create a `threat model <https://en.wikipedia.org/wiki/Threat_model>`_ and so on.
+You should understand security best practices, which hashing algorithms to use, how to properly store secrets and passwords, how trust gets established, attack vectors, how to create a `threat model <https://en.wikipedia.org/wiki/Threat_model>`_ and so on.

-**AI** - AI is permeating ever more areas of software.
+**AI** - AI is permeating more areas of software.
 It is also being commoditized through libraries like scikit-learn and services like Azure Cognitive Services.
 While I won't quite yet put it under *fundamentals*, I believe using AI will soon be a must-know, much like concurrent programming.